 The City of Los Angeles Department of Public Works and the City of Los Angeles Department of Transportation (LADOT) create standard plans to establish technical dimensions and elements for streets citywide.
-The City's adopted standard plans are consistent with Caltrans' design manuals, policies and national guidelines.
+This Streetscape Plan is consistent with and does not supercede the technical specifications in the standard plans.
+Applicants should refer to all applicable standard plans when installing any streetscape element.
+The City's adopted standard plans are consistent with Caltrans' design manuals, policies, and national guidelines.